Florida Home Insurance Rates by County

 Duval (Jacksonville), St. Johns, Clay, Nassau, Flagler

-Jacksonville and surrounding counties benefit from a strong mix of carriers and moderate hurricane risk relative to South Florida.
-Coastal properties in areas like Jacksonville Beach, Ponte Vedra, and St. Augustine face higher premiums, but inland Duval and Clay counties are among the more affordable metro areas in Florida.
+Jacksonville and surrounding counties often benefit from a broader carrier mix and more moderate wind exposure than South Florida.
+Coastal properties in areas like Jacksonville Beach, Ponte Vedra, and St. Augustine can face higher premiums, while inland Duval and Clay addresses may price cleaner depending on the home.

 Key Rate Factors